finbourne/luminesce-sdk-python-preview/sdk/docs/SqlExecutionApi.md

 # **put_query_to_format**
 > str put_query_to_format(body, trailing_commas=trailing_commas, uppercase_keywords=uppercase_keywords, break_join_on_sections=break_join_on_sections, space_after_expanded_comma=space_after_expanded_comma, keyword_standardization=keyword_standardization, expand_comma_lists=expand_comma_lists, expand_in_lists=expand_in_lists, expand_boolean_expressions=expand_boolean_expressions, expand_between_conditions=expand_between_conditions, expand_case_statements=expand_case_statements, max_line_width=max_line_width)

-[EXPERIMENTAL] PutQueryToFormat: Executes Sql, returned in JSON format, where the sql is the post-body url.
+PutQueryToFormat: Executes Sql, returned in JSON format, where the sql is the post-body url.

  This formats SQL (given a set of options as to how to do so).
 It takes some SQL (or a fragment thereof, it need not fully parse as yet and certainly need not execute correctly) and returns the reformatted version. e.g. ```sql select x,y,z from a inner join b on a.x=b.x where x>y or y!=z ``` becomes ```sql select x, y, z from a inner join b    on a.x = b.x where x > y    or y != z ```